maxemitter/Raycer/README.md

 ## Project Status

-This project is still a work-in-progress and I will continue working on it until all of the following bullet points are either done or i grow tired of this project and move on to something else.
+This project is still a work-in-progress and I will continue working on it until either all of the following bullet points are done or i grow tired of this project and move on to something else.

-* There are still issues with the collision of non-vertical lines with vertical ones.
 * It would be interesting to have the option to draw circles too, but I am still trying to figure out how this would have to be calculated.